 - Find ways to tune out external noise, whether it’s through some type of meditation, journaling, hitting a punching bag…just find something(s) that helps you feel calm, serene, less agitated and ultimately, feeling better!

 Herbs are great for any type of hormonal imbalance.
 And during perimenopause, they can be particularly helpful.

-In my conversation with their fun and dynamic founder, Jeanne Chung, I learned that she launched Mighty Menopause as a result of her own struggles with perimenopause.
+I had the opportunity to chat with the company’s fun and dynamic founder, Jeanne Chung and I learned that she launched Mighty Menopause as a result of her own struggles during perimenopause.

 She didn’t get much help from her doctor (who told her to simply take some pain meds).
 So, she went on a hunt for herbal remedies and found relief in herbs (like vitex).

 She’s now put everything she’s learned into the perimenopause supplement, Formula 4|5 (the 4|5 highlights the fact that it’s for women in their 40s and early 50s).